Viral Testing

 Other methods of antibody testing such as EIA, ELISA, IFA may not be sensitive enough to detect chronic enterovirus.
 And CFT is definitely not sensitive enough to detect chronic enterovirus infections.
 Thus for reliable chronic coxsackievirus B and echovirus testing in ME/CFS patients, a neutralization antibody test is required.

-For the herpesviruses linked to ME/CFS (EBV, HHV-6 and CMV), the EIA, ELISA or IFA methods of antibody testing are fine, and there is no need to use the neutralization method.
+For the herpesviruses linked to ME/CFS, the EIA, ELISA or IFA methods of antibody testing are fine for testing EBV and cytomegalovirus, and there is no need to use the neutralization method.
+But the HHV-6 Foundation state that for chronic HHV-6 infection testing, IFA antibody tests should be used.1

 Here are the various methods of antibody testing, in order of highest sensitivity: